 - Low back or leg pain

-In others, treatment depends on the problems a person is having and whether or not they plan on having children in the future.
+Treatment that is needed will depend on whether there is a plan for future pregnancy.
 The goal of treatment is to manage symptoms.
 This may be done with medicines, such as:

 - Prescription or over the counter pain relievers